-Disadvantage: Capacity building is a necessity for the CENI leadership.
-Non-compliance with legal framework for CENI composition could set potentially negative precedent for the interim CENI and brokered agreement between political actors.
+Disadvantage: Capacity building is necessary for the CENI leadership.
+Noncompliance with the legal framework for CENI's composition could set potentially a negative precedent for the interim CENI and brokered agreement between political actors.

 Scenario D: Comprehensive Reform, Local Elections Delayed